Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Simulation and Experiments

 \subsection{Description of Robot and Task}

-Consider a non-holonomic robot that follows the unicycle dynamics in~\eqref{eq:unicycle} and operates within a workspace measuring $7m \times 4m$, with an initial model depicted in Fig.~\ref{fig:problem}.
-The robot occupies a rectangular area of size $2m \times 3m$, and is equipped with a Lidar sensor capable of detecting objects up to a maximum range of~$\mathcal{L}_{\texttt{max}}$ $=0.5m$.
-The control gains for the robot's movement, as specified in~\eqref{eq:control}, are set to~$k_\upsilon = 1.0$ and~$k_\omega = 0.8$.
+Consider a unicycle robot with the dynamics in~\eqref{eq:unicycle} that operates within a workspace measuring $7m \times 4m$, with an initial model depicted in Fig.~\ref{fig:problem}.
+The robot occupies a circular area of radius $r_{\texttt{r}}=0.1m$, and is equipped with a Lidar sensor capable of detecting objects up to a maximum range of $1.0m$.
+The control gains as specified in~\eqref{eq:control} are set to~$k_\upsilon = 1.0$ and~$k_\omega = 0.8$, such that the tracking accuracy is below $0.1m$.
+Both the robot control and the Lidar measurements are updated at $10$Hz.
 The design parameter for the smooth switch function in~\eqref{eq:theta1} and~\eqref{eq:theta2} is set to~$0.5$.
-The initial parameters~$K$ and~$\mu$ in the harmonic potentials given by~\eqref{eq:harmonic-point-potential} are set to $2$ and $1$ respectively.
-The weight parameter~$\mathbf{w}$ utilized in the control cost estimation in~\eqref{eq:nf-cost} is initially given as~$[1.0,\ 1.0]^{\intercal}$.
-Fig.~\ref{fig:simulation} illustrates the complete environment, which mimics a complex office setting that features numerous overlapping obstacles represented by squircles.
-Initially, the robot possesses the prior knowledge regarding the boundaries of the workspace, locations of the task regions, as well as $5$ inner obstacles shown in Fig.~\ref{fig:problem}.
+The parameter~$K$ in the harmonic potentials defined in~\eqref{eq:harmonic-point-potential} is set to $2$ initially.
+Each time an independent obstacle is added to the workspace, $K$ is increased by~$1$.
+In addition, the parameter~$\mu$ is set to $1$, while the geometric parameters~$E_i$ and~$E_G$ are both set to~$0.02$.
+The parameters~$\lambda_k$,~$\xi_k$ in Def.~\ref{def:online-analytic-switch} and~\ref{def:online-analytic-switch-purging} are set to $5.0\times10^2$ and $1.0\times10^5$, i.e., sufficiently large to accommodate the complex environment.
+The weight parameter~$\mathbf{w}$ utilized in the control cost estimation in~\eqref{eq:nf-cost} is initially given as~$[0.1,\ 0.1]^{\intercal}$.
+The set of vertices~$V$ in~\eqref{eq:tree} is generated by the visibility graph from~\cite{huang2004dynamic} with cost estimation based on~\eqref{eq:nf-cost} and a safety buffer of $0.15m$.
+Fig.~\ref{fig:problem} illustrates the complete environment, which mimics a complex office setting with numerous overlapping obstacles.
+Initially, the robot \emph{only knows} the workspace boundary, the task regions and none of the obstacles.